mi-classroom/mi-web-technologien-beiboot-ss2022-Moosgloeckchen/README.md

 * [Github Workflow](./docs/review-process.md)

 ## Notes
-* This implementation is a prototype and should therefore be seen as a one.
+This implementation is a prototype.
+This prototype should give a preview of a display of Cranachs paintings.